nicolasbotto/live-video-analytics/utilities/video-analysis/dlstreamer/readme.md

 If you look at the lvaExtension module in the deployment manifest you will see that it exposes ports 80 and 5001 mapped to host ports 8080 and 5001 respectively.
 There are also two environment variables "MJPEG_OUTPUT" and "GST_LVA_PIPELINE".
 MJPEG_OUTPUT means that the container will output a MJPEG stream from the GStreamer pipeline and GST_LVA_PIPELINE defines the GStreamer pipeline.
 Note that the pipeline has an appsrc at the beginning and an appsink at the end.
 These are the entry and exit points for passing frames into the GStreamer pipeline and getting inferencing results out of the pipeline.
 The pipeline specified in the above command does not have any video analytics plugins.
 It simply moves frames from the source to the sink with conversion in the middle to ensure that MJPEG playback can work with RGB frames.

-To test the docker container you will need to create a graph topology with gRPC extension or you can use the sample topologogy located in the **topology** folder and then create a graph instance based on that topology.
+To test the docker container you will need to create a graph topology with gRPC extension or you can use the sample topology located in the **topology** folder and then create a graph instance based on that topology.
 You can do so using LVA on IoT Edge [C#](https://github.com/Azure-Samples/live-video-analytics-iot-edge-csharp) or [Python](https://github.com/Azure-Samples/live-video-analytics-iot-edge-python) sample code.
 Use the following JSON for operations.json.

 ```JSON
 {